Self-similar measures associated to a homogeneous system of three maps: Proofs of Theorem and Corollary

 In the first alternative, all the polynomials vanish at a common point in $\cX^{(n)}$ near $(\l,\tau)$.
 In the second, all of them vanish along a degenerate curve that passes near $(\l,\tau)$.
-In the third, they all vanish along a non-degenerate curve that passes near $(\l,\tau)$.
+In the third, it will be shown that they all vanish along a non-degenerate curve that passes near $(\l,\tau)$.

 \begin{proof} Let $\e>0$, let $C>1$ be large with respect to $L$ and $\e$, and let $n\ge1$ be large with respect to $C$.
 Let $q$, $\mathcal{A}$, $\lambda$, $\tau$ and $r$ be as in the statement of the proposition.